Northrop Frye: Academic and writing career

 Frye rose to international prominence as a result of his first book, Fearful Symmetry, published in 1947.
 Until then, the prophetic poetry of William Blake had long been poorly understood, and considered by some to be delusional ramblings.
 Frye found in it a system of metaphor derived from Paradise Lost and the Bible.
 His study of Blake's poetry was a major contribution to the subject.
 Moreover, Frye outlined an innovative manner of studying literature that was to deeply influence the study of literature in general.
 He was a major influence on Harold Bloom, Margaret Atwood, and others.

 In 1974–1975 Frye was the Norton professor at Harvard University.
 But his primary position was as a professor at the University of Toronto, and then chancellor of Victoria College in the University of Toronto.

 Northrop Frye did not have a PhD.

 The intelligence service of the Royal Canadian Mounted Police spied on Frye, watching his participation in the anti–Vietnam War movement, an academic forum about China, and activism to end South African apartheid.

 Family life

 Frye married Helen Kemp, an educator, editor and artist, in 1937.
 She died in Australia while accompanying Frye on a lecture tour.
-Two years after her death in 1986, he married Elizabeth Brown.
+Two years after her death in 1986, he remarried to Elizabeth Eedy Brown, the widow of politician James Elisha Brown and the sister of writer Alice Boissonneau.
 He died in 1991 and was interred in Mount Pleasant Cemetery in Toronto, Ontario.